chickencoding123/puppeteer-enhanced-browser/README.md

 })

 ```
-Evalulation with args passed between your code context and puppeteer's browser context:
+## Evalulation with args passed between your code context and puppeteer's browser context
 ```js
 const { evaluate } = await GoToPage('https://example.com', {
   evaluate: function (a, b) { /* evaluate will equal the body width */